chiba1sonny/pgv_attenuation/README.md

-# Whati is PGV attenuation
+# What is PGV attenuation
 The attenuation relationship is a method to predict the ground motion intensity of earthquake that may occur in the future based on the ground motion records of past earthquakes.
 # Introduction
 This project tries to develop new attenuation relationships of peak ground velocity using machine learning methods: random forest and neural network.